 Gaming laptops are powerful and multifunctional machines, which causes many people to consider buying them for work, school, or regular everyday use, even if they are not into gaming.
-The question is: is it really worth it?
+The question is: is it worth it?

 In this article, I will discuss how gaming laptops can be used for purposes other than gaming and their main advantages and disadvantages.